Swift Safety Institute Instructors Course

 Should I Become a Certified CPR Instructor?

 Well, Certified cardiopulmonary resuscitation (CPR) instructors, coordinate and lead classes that teach proper procedures to revive a person experiencing a breathing or heart function emergency.
-Instructors also teach courses like First Aid, Basic Life Support, and can elect to also teach courses like Pet CPR, and babysitter CPR.
+Instructors also teach courses like First Aid, Basic Life Support, and can elect to also teach courses like Pet CPR, Wilderness First Aid, Emergency Response, PALS, ACLS, and babysitter CPR just to name a few.

 What are the requirements to obtain my licensure?

 You will need to obtain a basic level certification in CPR.
 Once this is completed, you can apply to the instructor course in the discipline you choose to teach.
 Are you wanting to teach the medical community?
 Then BLS is a great fit for you.
 What about the public, schools, the childcare community?
 Then go for a CPR and Basic First Aid license.
 Things like Pet CPR are elective courses to teach.
 After you complete the basic CPR certification, you will need to go through the Instructor Level course.
 These usually present in a combination of online and in person skills check format.
-We start you off with our IDC (instructor development course) with ASHI and then we do the in-person skills check.
-You will recertify these licensures every two years.
+Swift can start you off with our IDC (instructor development course) with ASHI, or a Train the Trainer course for AHA, or an Instructor Trainer course for Red Cross.
+You will re-certify these licenses every two years.

 What are the costs to become an instructor?